-senVoodoo was a performance collective founded in Sydney by AñA Wojak, visual artist, and Fiona McGregor, writer.
-Active from 1999-2007, they reformed in 2008 to present a final work at the Experimental Art Foundation in Adelaide.
+senVoodoo was a performance collective founded in Sydney with visual artist AñA Wojak, active from 1999-2008.
 Their work was almost always site specific with installation a crucial element.
 They performed in galleries, theatres, cabarets and parties across Australia, both solo as well as in larger interactive pieces with other artists.
 They performed live in Poland, and their video and installation work was shown internationally.

 Spawned in the fertile ground of Sydney’s alternative party and cabaret culture, senVoodoo evolved an idiosyncratic body-based practise where endurance co-existed with a theatrical aesthetic.